frankielp/CS420/Treasure_Island/report/Report.md

 The agent is not guaranteed to win the game or find out the optimal strategy to defeat the pirate.

+We manage to successfully implement all of 15 hints.
+After several time testing the game, we think that every hint is generated correctly and so is the verification.

 ### Comments

+We have not found out a better way to implement the verifying function for Hint 13.
+Currently, the function is quite long as the verifying process is based on 16 cases for 8 directions from center of the map and from the prison where pirate stays.

 ### Conclusion

+In conclusion, the game runs smoothly and is able to give the result.